Mick Hawi: Death

 Hawi was in the parking lot of the Rockdale Fitness First gym on the south side of Sydney on 14 February 2018 when he was shot dead in his automobile.
 Assistant Commissioner Mal Lanyon of the New South Wales police stated: "I'd say it was a targeted and planned attack and completely without regard to human life".
 Immediately after his murder, Hawi's widow, Carolina Gonzales, went to see a Sydney property developer, Eddie Haragli, and threatened to kill him as she believed he was the man behind her husband's murder.

 Charges

 Yusuf Nazlioglu and Jamal Eljaidi were charged with first degree murder with the Crown alleging that Nazlioglu was the man who killed Hawi.
 The defense lawyers put forward the alternative theory that Haragli was the killer.
-On 9 September 2020, both Nazlioglu and Ejaidi were acquitted on the first-degree murder charges.
+On 9 September 2020, both Nazlioglu and Ejaidi were acquitted on the murder charges.
 Gonzales's feud with Ophelia Haragli, the wife of Eddie Haragli, has attracted much media attention in Australia.
 Nazlioglu himself was shot dead on 27 June 2022.
 Mohammed Hosni Khaled, 25, was arrested on 19 April 2022 and charged with Nazlioglus' murder.
 As of april 2025 Khaled was on trial for that shooting.